Notice: This page requires JavaScript to function properly.

 Ticks Customization

-• ticks specifies where you want the ticks to appear (use an array-like type).
-You can remove ticks by passing an empty list;
+• ticks defines the positions where the ticks should appear.
+You can use any array-like structure.
+To remove ticks entirely, pass an empty list;

-• labels assigns labels to the ticks at their specified locations.
-This parameter must be used alongside the ticks parameter.
+• labels assigns custom text to each tick position.
+This must be used together with the ticks parameter.

-Now it’s time for some examples.
-Here is one of the graphs we have recently created:
+Below is one of the graphs recently created:

 Everything seems to be pretty fine with this plot, however, it would be better to have more years on the x-axis in this range (1995-2020).
 Let's use xticks() for this purpose: